elsiehupp/wikiteam/README.md

   sudo apt update && sudo apt upgrade && sudo install git
   ```

-  (On Fedora, Arch, etc., use `dnf`, `pacman`, etc., instead.)
+  (On Fedora, Arch, etc., use dnf, pacman, etc., instead.)

   </details>

-* On macOS you can use the built-in application [Terminal](https://support.apple.com/guide/terminal), which is found in `Applications/Utilities`.
+* On macOS you can use the built-in application [Terminal](https://support.apple.com/guide/terminal), which is found in Applications/Utilities.

   <details>
   <summary>macOS Dependencies</summary>

-  While macOS will have Python 3 preinstalled, if you are cloning MediaWiki Scraper rather than downloading it directly and you are using an older versions of macOS, you may need to install `git`.
+  While macOS will have Python 3 preinstalled, if you are cloning MediaWiki Scraper rather than downloading it directly and you are using an older versions of macOS, you may need to install git.

-  If `git` is not preinstalled, however, macOS will prompt you to install it the first time you run the command.
-Therefore, to check whether you have `git` installed or to install `git`, simply run `git` (with no arguments) in Terminal:
+  If git is not preinstalled, however, macOS will prompt you to install it the first time you run the command.
+Therefore, to check whether you have git installed or to install git, simply run git (with no arguments) in Terminal:

   ```bash
   git
   ```

-  If `git` is already installed, it will print its usage instructions.
-If `git` is not preinstalled, the command will pop up a window asking if you want to install Apple's command line developer tools, and clicking "Install" in the popup window will install `git`.
+  If git is already installed, it will print its usage instructions.
+If git is not preinstalled, the command will pop up a window asking if you want to install Apple's command line developer tools, and clicking "Install" in the popup window will install git.

   </details>